Derrick Ndzimande

+Life and history

 Dr Derrick was born on 30 March 1954 on Vermont Farm, Lydenburg, Mpumalanga, SA.
 Later, the family moved to Belfast in 1966.
 The only son and six sisters from his parents, Martha and Abram Ndzimande.

 He completed SSA-STD 2 on the very same farm.
-In 1967 - 1970 completed STD 3 - STD 6 at Belfast Primary School.In 1973 Dr Derrick passed STD 9(JC) at Mayisha High School.
+In 1967 - 1970 completed STD 3 - STD 6 at Belfast Primary School.
+In 1973 Dr Derrick passed STD 9(JC) at Mayisha High School.
 He studied privately and passed his STD 10 (matric) in 1983.

 In 1974 and 1975, Dr Derrick started teaching privately while being an acting principal at Blomplaas Primary School in Belfast - a primary school which he started from the ground.